Pose Your Best - 1

 Light Source Positioning

-If outdoors, angle the sunlight so that it comes from behind your subject for the most flattering portrait.
-This will reduce the model squinting, and will help their face feel relaxed.
-The light often will illuminate the hair in a halo of light which is beautiful to behold and enhance in post edit.
+If outdoors, angle the sunlight so that it comes from behind you for the most flattering portrait.
+This will reduce your squinting, and will help your face feel relaxed.
+The light often will highlight your hair in a halo of light.

-Scheduling the photo session in the first 2 hours of the last 2 hours of the day will help you control the angle of the sunlight.
+Scheduling your photo session in the first 2 hours of the last 2 hours of the day will insure you have cooler weather, and gentler light to help relax your eyes.

 Head shots

-Confidence is key in any headshot portrait.
-To achieve this, I want you to imagine there is an invisible string connected to the back crown of your head, and it is pulling you upward.
-This pull straightens your posture and elongates your upper back and your neck.
-However, leave your chin directed slightly down, or towards the camera, but not up.
+Confidence is key in your headshot portrait.
+Imagine there is an invisible string connected to the back crown of your head, and it is pulling you upward.
+This pull straightens your posture.
+Leave your chin directed slightly down and towards the camera.
 Take a full breath so your chest is out, and bring your shoulders 2 inches back and let them drop down.

 Head and Eye Positioning

-Play with alternating pointing your collar bone towards/away from the camera, point the chin towards/away from the camera, and have the eyes look both towards and away from the camera.
-When everything is directed at the camera the level of connection is strong and you see the personality of the model.
-When all three are pointed away from the camera you feel the aloofness and disconnected.
-A combination of all eleven possibilities will give different levels of connection to the portrait.
-Combine that will a straight head or a tilted head, and you have twenty two combination possibilities just with head, neck, and eye positioning.
+Pointing your chest slightly away from the camera, try pointing your chin towards the camera and away from the camera for variety.
+Look both towards and away from the camera.
+When everything is directed at the camerathe portrait can look stiff.
+When all three are pointed away from the camera you feel disconnected.
+A combination of possibilities will give different levels of connection to the portrait.
+Combine that will a straight head or a tilted head.

 Female Portrait

-Hold at least one arm slighly away from the body, so that the camera can see a negative space between the waist and the arm.
-This gap will help identify the waist line and keep you looking less boxy and more slender.
-Have the arm flat against the body and facing the camera straight on creates a wider appearance.
+Hold at least one arm slightly away from the body, so that the camera can see a negative space between the waist and the arm.
+This gap will help identify the waist line and keep you looking more slender.

 Natural Body Positions with Movement

-Why do people look stiff when standing still for poses, yet look natural and relaxed when walking?
-How do we coach and create that look?
-As the model or the photographer, allow all the weight to rest on one leg, allowing the other leg to bend naturally without weight.
+If you struggle looking natural posing, try to move to be more relaxed and natural.
+Try walking or pretend your walking by putting your weight on one leg, and allowing the other leg to bend naturally without weight.
 Turn your body at a slight angle, so your shoulders do not directly face the camera, but away at a 30 degree angle.
-Another option is to purposefully cross one foot over the other, placing the weight on the back foot, as though you are walking.
+Cross one foot over the other, placing the weight on the back foot, as though you are walking.
 Pair the leg cross over with sitting on a bench, or leaning casually against a wall or palm tree.
 If you are concerned about the size of your legs, just cross your feet at the ankle, which will make you look curvy, but not wide.